MatthiasSchinacher/MS_DRLND_Continuous_Control/README.md

 # Running the script/ program/ agent
-To run the script from the command line (Linux), the dependencies mentioned must be installed and the contents of the "Reacher_Linux.zip" need to be unzipped in the same directory, where the actual script "ms_drlndcc_pr.py" resides, so that we have a subdirectory "Recher_Linux".
+To run the script from the command line (Linux), the dependencies mentioned must be installed and the contents of the "Reacher_Linux.zip" need to be unzipped in the same directory, where the actual script "ms_drlndcc_pr.py" resides, so that we have a subdirectory "Reacher_Linux".

     python ms_drlndcc_pr.py command-file.ini